-However, in this instance, whilst it is proposed to provide staff accommodation, this is not quite the same as a true HMO.
-The persons to be accommodated are persons employed in an existing business located in the village, and thus this is not quite the same as accommodating persons who otherwise work in different jobs with no connection.
-The agent has also indicated that there will be a senior member of staff living within the proposed development who will take on an overseeing role within the accommodation to ensure that the units are well managed to limit any issue with adjoining properties.
+Correspondence also received from a member of the public which raises concerns on the development having a loss of amenity and privacy impact which will also include impacts from noise and disturbance.
+The persons to be accommodated within the development are persons employed in an existing business located in the village, and thus this is not quite the same as accommodating persons who otherwise work in different jobs with no connection.
+The agent has also indicated that there will be a senior member of staff living within the proposed development who will take on an overseeing role within the accommodation to ensure that the units are well managed to limit any issues with adjoining properties.